 On December 4, 2017, President Trump signed a proclamation that significantly reduced the boundaries of Grand Staircase-Escalante National Monument, which enjoyed its twentieth anniversary as a Monument in 2016.
 The proclamation reduced the boundaries of Grand Staircase-Escalante by almost half, and split it into three separate management units.
 Despite legal challenges filed by SUWA and partner organizations over this unlawful use of presidential authority, the BLM is moving forward with creating new land use plans that reflect the diminished Monument boundaries.

-Comments on the land use plans are due March 19, 2018, or 15 days after public meetings (which have yet to be announced)—whichever is later.
+Comments on the land use plans are due April 13th, 2018.
 When writing your comments, please consider the following points:

 - The proclamation reducing the Grand Staircase-Escalante National Monument boundary is, first and foremost, an unlawful action that will ultimately be overturned by a court of law.
 Under the Antiquities Act, the President only has the authority to create a national monument, and only Congress can revoke or reduce the boundaries of an existing monument.